Perfectly tender and juicy instant pot kalua pork with the best smoky Hawaiian flavor. So easy to make with only 3 ingredients and 5 minutes of prep!

 Kalua pork (also called kalua pig or luau pork) is a traditional Hawaiian dish that’s served at luaus or big feasts.
 A whole pig is smoked with sea salt, banana leaves and koa wood in an underground oven called an “imu.”
 It smokes for at least 8 hours, resulting in super moist and tender meat that has a delicious smoky and salty flavor.

 This kalua pork recipe is an easy shortcut to mimic the authentic Hawaiian version.
-By pressure cooking the meat in the instant pot (or cooking low and slow in the crockpot), it gets perfectly juicy and will literally melt in your mouth because it’s so tender.
+By learning how to use the Instant pot to cook the meat (or cooking low and slow in the crockpot), it gets perfectly juicy and will literally melt in your mouth because it’s so tender.
 It also has the same smoky flavor, which is easily achieved by adding a spoonful of liquid smoke.
 No need to wood smoke on the oven or grill!
 Using liquid smoke is the perfect way to add a delicious smoky flavor without the work.

 Type of pork